 We are extremely proud of our school and our positive ethos which promotes community engagement.
-This is reflected in our Parent Council and Pupil Improvement Teams.
+This is reflected in our Parent Council, Pupil Improvement Teams and our many varied partnerships.
 At Bannockburn High School we place values and the concept of the common good at the centre of our school's aims and the formation of character, at the heart of our school's endeavours.